ActiveLogin/ActiveLogin.Authentication/README.md

 It seems that the name for some persons are returned in all capitalized letters (like `ALICE SMITH`), the data is probably stored that way at BankID.
 We have choosen not to normalize the capitalization of the names as it´s hard or impossible to do so in a general way.

+---

 ## Active Login

 _Integrating your systems with market leading authentication services._

-Active Login is an Open Source project built on .NET Standard that makes it easy to integrate with leading Swedish authentication services like [BankID](https://www.bankid.com/).
+Active Login is an Open Source project built on .NET Core that makes it easy to integrate with leading Swedish authentication services like [BankID](https://www.bankid.com/).

 It also provide examples of how to use it with the popular OpenID Connect & OAuth 2.0 Framework [IdentityServer](https://identityserver.io/) and provides a template for hosting the solution in Microsoft Azure.
 In addition, Active Login also contain convenient modules that help you work with and handle validation of Swedish Personal Identity Number (svenskt personnummer).